Eldritch Instinct System Reference Document (v0.8)

 Information

-- Provide useful information about the game world as the characters explore it and present hooks that the players can pull to uncover more information.
+- Provide useful information about the game world as the investigators explore it and present threads that the players can pull to uncover more information.

-- Tailor your answers to the character’s occupation: a doctor would pick up on different details than a police officer or a journalist.
+- Tailor your answers to the investigator’s occupation: a doctor would pick up on different details than a police officer or a journalist.

 - Players do not need to roll dice to learn about their circumstances.